hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 Follow the prompts displayed.

 When installation is complete, refer to `README.md` in the installation directory for more information on your test network.
-Optionally, refer to the walk-through above
+Optionally, refer to the previously mentioned walk-through.